kawaiizenbo/tpDictionary/README.md

 # tpDictionary
+## we moved we moved we moved https://git.kawaiizenbo.me/kawaiizenbo/tpDictionary
 Toki Pona Dictionary for Windows Mobile
 Compatible with Windows Mobile 5/6.0/6.1/6.5
 Made with Visual Studio 2008 and .NET Compact Framework 2.0